kyma-project/busola/docs/extensibility/statics.md

 ### _externalNodes_

-The **externalNodes** parameter allows you to define optional links to external websites, which will appear in the navigation menu.
+The **externalNodes** parameter allows you to define optional links to external websites that appear in the navigation menu.

 - **externalNodes** - an optional list of links to external websites.
-  - **category** - a category name
+  - **category** - a category name.
   - **scope** - either `namespace` or `cluster`.
 Defaults to `cluster`.
   - **icon** - an optional icon.
-Go to [Icon Explorer](https://sdk.openui5.org/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview) to find a list of the available icons.
+Go to [Icon Explorer](https://sdk.openui5.org/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview) to find the list of the available icons.
-  - **children** - a list of child nodes containing details about the links
+  - **children** - a list of child Nodes containing details about the links.
     - **label** - a displayed label
     - **link** - a link to an external website.
 You can provide a [JSONata](jsonata.md) function.